-Former Post University students who have been absent for two or more semesters and who now wish to continue their studies, must apply for readmission by filing an Application for Admission with the Admissions Office.
-Former Post University students who have been away from the University for more than five years, will also be required to fulfill the degree requirements of their selected major as stated in the current college catalog.
-If, for any reason, the University dismissed a student, the Admissions Committee will review the application for readmission, and the applicant may be required to submit additional information.
+Former Post University students who have not attended for two or more semesters and who wish to continue their studies, must apply for readmission by filing an Application for Admission with the Office of Admissions.
+Former students who have been away for more than five years will be required to fulfill the degree requirements of their selected major as stated in the current college catalog.
+If, for any reason, Post University dismissed the student, the Office of the Registrar, in consultation with the Provost's office, will review the application for admission, and the applicant may be required to submit additional information.